Shop All

 Here's why the acidity level is important:

 1. Taste and Smell: High acidity can give the oil an unpleasant taste and smell.
-Lower acidity levels are associated with a fresher, fruitier flavor.
+Lower acidity levels are associated with a fresher, fruitier flavour.

 2. Nutrition: Olive oil with lower acidity levels often contains more of the healthy compounds, like polyphenols and tocopherols, that make olive oil such a beneficial part of the diet.